Frequently Asked Questions

 As a student, you may view and print statements in the student portal.
 Tuition is due by the first day of class each semester.
-If you have questions about your billing statement, you can contact the Bursar’s Office.
+If you have questions about your billing statement, you can contact the Bursar’s Office at email@example.com.

 How do I make a payment?

 You can make a tuition payment through the student portal under Billing Info.

 I am a returning student.
 How will I receive my financial aid offer?

 As a returning student, you will receive your aid notices electronically.
 Once the FAFSA is filed and all required paperwork (verification or other requested documents) is submitted, the financial aid office will review and award students accordingly.
 You will be able to access your financial aid offer in the student portal.

 When and how will I receive my refund check?

 If you receive financial aid that is greater than your student account balance, you will receive a residual check from the Student Finance Office.
 Financial aid is processed weekly beginning with the second week of each semester.
 Residual funds will begin going out to students the third week of each semester.
-You can opt for direct deposit into their personal bank account through Web Advisor in the student portal.
+You can opt for direct deposit into a personal bank account through Web Advisor in the student portal.
 Checks are not available for pick up.